ipfs-inactive/js-ipfs-unixfs-engine/README.md

 - `dirBuilder` (object): the options for the directory builder
   - `hamt` (object): the options for the HAMT sharded directory builder
     - bits (positive integer, defaults to `8`): the number of bits at each bucket of the HAMT
+- `onlyHash` (boolean, defaults to false): Only chunk and hash - do not write to disk

 ### Exporter